 - Increased transparency.
 Creating a standardized PO process and defining information requirements, such as quantity requested or approval signatures, will add accountability and clarity to your purchase orders.

-- Centralized & visualized data: Data is consolidated into a single source of truth to make it faster and easier to manage POs.
+- Centralized and visualized data.
+Data is consolidated into a single source of truth to make it faster and easier to manage POs.
 Since data is centralized, you’ll also have the option to run reports and create visualizations to help you keep control of many purchase orders at once.

 Take control of your PO process

 Pipefy helps you take control of the purchase order process.
-Designed for fast deployment and ease-of-of-use, Pipefy brings consistency, accuracy, and speed to your PO processes.
+Designed for fast deployment and ease of use, Pipefy brings consistency, accuracy, and speed to your PO processes.

 Pipefy also provides templates and resources to make your process manageable, and make you the hero of the procurement team.
 Create an end-to-end system for creating, tracking, and resolving POs in a workflow that works for your team.